rafatorrealba/ubiot-network/README.md

 ls
 ```

-Copy the name of the file printed in the terminal
-Go to the connection/profile directory
+Copy the name of the file printed in the terminal and go to the connection/profile directory

 ```
 cd ubiot-network/explorer/connection-profile/
 ```

-and edit the first-network.json
+now edit the first-network.json

 ```
 nano first-network.json